 Then this is the right major for you!

-The international studies major provides skills desired for jobs in management, administration, consulting firms, media, public service, commerce and industry.
+The global studies major provides skills desired for jobs in management, administration, consulting firms, media, public service, commerce and industry.
 These include skills in research, communication, policy and political analysis and information management.

-An undergraduate degree in international studies also provides an excellent background for the study of law and advanced graduate study in a number of social science disciplines, business and journalism.
+An undergraduate degree global studies also provides an excellent background for the study of law and advanced graduate study in a number of social science disciplines, business and journalism.

-Students may choose a major or a minor in international studies.
-The international studies major culminates in a Bachelor of Arts degree.
+Students may choose a major or a minor global studies.
+The global studies major culminates in a Bachelor of Arts degree.

 Major coursework consists of the required University Core 39 and electives from various disciplines, including: